slawomir-nowaczyk/slawomir-nowaczyk.github.io/HAII5-workshop-ecai2024/HAII5-workshop-ecai2024.markdown

 ## Important dates
 * Paper submission opens: Wednesday, 17 April 2024
-* Paper submission deadline: Wednesday, 22 May 2024
+* Paper submission deadline: Thursday, 6 June 2024
-* Acceptance notifications: Monday, 8 July 2024
+* Acceptance notifications: Monday, 15 July 2024
 * Camera-ready submission deadline: Thursday, 1 August 2024
 * Final workshop schedule published: Thursday, 8 August 2024
 * ECAI early registration deadline: Thursday, 15 August 2024
+* ECAI early registration deadline: Thursday, 15 August 2024

 In addition to regular paper submissions, we will consider accepting interesting papers rejected from the main conference.
 Potential authors should submit a request for their rejected paper to be considered by 10 July 2024, and can expect a decision by 25 July 2024.

 ## Submission guidelines
-We use the same format and guidelines as ECAI'24, which can be found (including LaTeX template) at:<br>[https://www.ecai2024.eu/calls/main-track](https://www.ecai2024.eu/calls/main-track).
+Workshop papers will be published in [https://ceur-ws.org/](CEUR Workshop Proceedings).
+We suggest using [https://www.overleaf.com/read/vnzqhjbmzvdn#7a347a](this Overleaf template).
+Detailed formatting instructions can be found [https://ceur-ws.org/HOWTOSUBMIT.html#CEURART](here).

 [Submission site](https://cmt3.research.microsoft.com/HAII2024).